 Note: you can click on the image to enlarge it.

-My favorite way to reach the Old City is by using Park and Ride.
-Park and Ride mean that you leave your car at one of the free parking lots near the Jerusalem Light Rail (in my case, and if you are arriving from the center of Israel, it is the Ammunition Hill parking).
+My favorite way to reach the Old City is using Park and Ride.
+Park and Ride mean leaving your car at one of the free parking lots near the Jerusalem Light Rail (in my case, and if you are arriving from the center of Israel, it is the Ammunition Hill parking).
 And then take the Jerusalem Light Rail to City Hall station.
-The City Hall, which is located at Safra square, is a short walk from Jaffa gate.
+The City Hall, located at Safra square, is a short walk from the Jaffa gate.

-Jaffa gate and Damascus gate are the closest to the Church Of The Holy Sepulchre, but since the Old City is quite small you can reach it from any gate.
-Usually, we enter from the Jaffa gate and continue straight till the market.
-Once you enter the market, you proceed straight till Muristan street (third turn to the left).
-On Muristan street, you will see the Church of the Redeemer, and after it, you turn left to St. Helena.
+Jaffa gate and Damascus gate are the closest to the Church Of The Holy Sepulchre, but since the Old City is relatively small, you can reach it from any entrance.
+Usually, we enter from the Jaffa gate and continue straight to the market.
+Once you enter the market, you proceed straight to Muristan street (third turn to the left).
+On Muristan street, you will see the Church of the Redeemer.
+After it, you turn left to Saint Helena Street.

 The compound of the Church Of The Holy Sepulchre has two entrances.
-The one I mentioned above (from the directions of Church of the Redeemer) is the more common one.
-But, you can also enter the church from Christian Quater street (it is useful if you are looking for a faster way and not through the market to Jaffa gate).
+The one I mentioned above (from the directions of the Church of the Redeemer) is the more common one.
+You can also enter the church from Christian Quater street (it is helpful if you are looking for a faster way and not through the market to Jaffa gate).

-I have checked three different websites, and they all listed the same opening hours.
+I have checked three websites, and all listed the same opening hours.
 And they are: